lexi-lambda/lexi-lambda.github.io/_src/about.md

 I'm Alexis King, and I'm a software developer.

-I currently work at [Philosophie][philosophie] building modern web applications using primarily Ruby on Rails, CoffeeScript, and Angular JS.
+I currently work at [Philosophie][philosophie] building modern web applications, primarily using Ruby on Rails, CoffeeScript, and Angular JS.
 In my free time, I try to build cool things with [Racket][racket].

 Check out the things I'm working on on [GitHub][my-github].